 i.
 Life Members or Life Fellows or ii.
 On the grounds of great hardship.

-The Annual Subscription for membership of the Chapter shall be such as the Chapter in General Meeting shall from time to time prescribe.
+The Annual Subscription fee for Chapter membership may be reviewed at the Annual General Meeting.

 Any member in arrears of subscriptions or other dues for longer than three months shall not be entitled to vote, hold office, or receive the notices and publications of the Chapter until all such arrears are paid in full.

-Officers
+Executive Committee

-The Officers of the Chapter shall constitute the Executive Committee which shall comprise, President, Secretary/Treasurer, and other committee members up to a maximum of four.
+The Officers of the Chapter shall constitute the Executive Committee which shall comprise, President, Secretary and Treasurer roles.

 All such officers shall be elected at the Annual General Meeting of the Chapter.

-Functions of Committee
+Functions of Executive Committee

 The Executive Committee shall: